Helmut Huter

 Helmut Huter was an Austrian luger who competed in the late 1970s and early 1980s.
-A natural track luger, he won two medals in the men's doubles event at the FIL World Luge Natural Track Championships with a silver in 1979 and a bronze in 1980.
+He won two medals in the men's doubles event at the FIL World Luge Natural Track Championships with a silver in 1979 and a bronze in 1980.

 Huter also two medals at the FIL European Luge Natural Track Championships with a gold in 1978 (Doubles) and a bronze in 1975 (Singles).